Variational formulas and cocycle solutions for directed polymer and percolation models

 \section{Cocycles from Busemann functions}

-The solution approach advanced in this paper for the cocycle variational formulas relies on cocycles that recover $\Vw$ (Definition \ref{def:bdry-model}).
+The solution approach advanced in this paper for the cocycle variational formulas relies on cocycles that are adapted to $\Vw$ (Definition \ref{def:bdry-model}).
 This section describes how to obtain such cocycles from limits of gradients of free energy, called {\sl Busemann functions}, provided such limits exist.
-Busemann functions come in two variants treated in the next two theorems, namely point-to-point and point-to-level.
+Busemann functions come in two variants, point-to-point and point-to-level.
+These are treated in the next two theorems.
 Proofs of the theorems are at the end of the section.